Go directly to product information

 The taste and smell of rosemary are determined by α- and β-pinene (pine resin), borneol (balsamic), camphor and camphene (camphor) and limonene (citrus).

-The flavor of dried rosemary is best achieved when the leaves have had time to release their flavor.
-In this case that is only the case to a limited extent due to the leathery leaves.
-They can withstand heating well.
+The flavour of dried rosemary is best enjoyed when the leaves have had time to release their flavour.
+In this case, this is only possible to a limited extent due to the leathery leaves.
+They can withstand heat well.
 Feel free to add them to a dish that needs to be baked or grilled.

-In addition to the classic applications where rosemary is cooked for a long time, you can also use it in quick preparations, even in stir-fry dishes.
-It is interesting to use rosemary in an alternative way, such as in reductions (a lot of heat in a short time), or in the form of an infusion (with sugar syrup) that you use with fruity chutneys or savory jams.
-Balsamic jam, for example.
+In addition to the classic applications in which rosemary is cooked for a long time, you can also use it in quick preparations, even in stir-fries.
+It is interesting to use rosemary in an alternative way, such as in reductions (a lot of heat in a short time), or in the form of an infusion (with sugar syrup) that you use with fruity chutneys or savoury jams.
+Balsamic jam for example.

-Wild rosemary can be excellently combined with oregano, thyme, basil and fennel seeds.
+Wild rosemary combines well with oregano, thyme, basil and fennel seeds.

 Recipes: